Skip to main content

 Register of smoke flavourings

 The register of smoke flavourings sets out a list of smoke flavouring primary products permitted for use in Great Britain.
-The register does not replace retained EU Regulation No. 1321/2013 or retained EU Regulation No. 2065/2013 which are the legal basis for the placing on the market and use of primary products.
+The register does not replace assimilated Regulation (EU) No. 1321/2013 or assimilated Regulation (EU) No. 2065/2013 which are the legal basis for the placing on the market and use of primary products.

 New authorisations

 To apply for an authorisation of a smoke flavouring in GB, use our regulated products application service.
-After completing an application form, you’ll be sent a link where you can upload application documents which will form your dossier.
+This is where you will be asked to upload all the documents to support your application, which will form your dossier.
 There is no fee for the application.

 Your application should consist of: